naghul-pranav/DevOps-Training/day3.md

 #### List the nodes and pods in the Kubernetes cluster

-- List all the nodes in the Kubernetes cluster
+- List all the nodes in the Kubernetes cluster:
 ```bash
 kubectl get nodes
 ```
 ![7 kubectl get nodes](https://github.com/user-attachments/assets/2e7a51ed-9661-45da-8d30-b78b880f7310)

-- List all the pods in the Kubernetes cluster
+- List all the pods in the Kubernetes cluster:
 ```bash
 kubectl get pods
 ```